 Experts caution that people get bitten by ticks all the time, but in most cases, they will not develop Lyme disease or RMSF.
 Most ticks do not carry these illnesses.
 In most cases, removing the tick using tweezers with firm pressure will do, but if you need reassurance contact your provider to discuss any symptoms you might have.
 Under certain conditions, a single dose of doxycycline can be used to prevent Lyme disease, but it is important to check with a health care provider to be certain you meet the conditions for single dose prevention.

 Take these precautions to avoid tick bites:

 - Apply insect repellent containing DEET to exposed skin and clothing.

 - Wear clothing and gear, such as boots, long pants, long sleeve shirts and socks, treated with 0.5 percent permethrin.

 - Bathe or shower as soon as possible after coming indoors to wash off and more easily find ticks.

 - Conduct a full-body tick check using a hand-held or full-length mirror to view all parts of your body, including under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist and especially in the hair.

 - Make sure your pets are treated monthly with flea and tick protection.

-Manning urged people who are active in the outdoors to visit the CDC’s website on tick-borne diseases in order to better inform themselves about the prevention and symptoms associated with tick illness.
+Want to know more?
+Visit the CDC’s website on tick-borne diseases in order to better inform themselves about the prevention and symptoms associated with tick illness.